filecoin-project/specs/src/systems/filecoin_blockchain/chainsync/_index.md

   `ChainSync` takes `LastCheckpoint` on faith, and builds on it, never switching away from its history.
 - `TargetHeads` a list of `BlockCIDs` that represent blocks at the fringe of block production.
   These are the newest and best blocks `ChainSync` knows about.
 They are "target" heads because `ChainSync` will try to sync to them.
-This list is sorted by "likelihood of being the best chain".
+This list is sorted by "likelihood of being the best chain" (eg for now, simply `ChainWeight`)
 - `BestTargetHead` the single best chain head `BlockCID` to try to sync to.
   This is the first element of `TargetHeads`